 When Do I Need to Submit My Self Assessment Tax Return?

 There’s always lots to do and plan when you’re running a business, but taking care of your tax return shouldn’t be near the end of the list.
-That’s right – we said it – the Self Assessment deadline is never more than 12 months away, so getting your finances records ready will help.
-It’s a bit of a dampener on anyone’s mood but unfortunately, it’s not going anywhere and you need to prepare for it.
+That’s right.
+We’re saying it.
+The Self Assessment deadline is never more than 12 months away, so getting your finance records ready will help.
+We’ll explain how to prepare, and how soon you can submit your next tax return.

 When is the Self Assessment tax return deadline?

-The deadline for filing Self Assessment and paying what you owe is January 31st, after the tax year that it relates to.
+The deadline for filing Self Assessment and paying what you owe is 31st January.

 For example